 Comfort and Recovery After Your Treatment

 Caring for the surgical site is relatively straightforward.
-The grafts that OKC-OMS places are usually particulate or sand-like, which allows us to shape the material more closely to the area of need.
+The grafts that OKC-OMS in Oklahoma City places are usually particulate or sand-like, which allows us to shape the material more closely to the area of need.
 You may notice some loose particles as you heal, but this is perfectly normal.

 As a result of your bone grafting procedure, you can expect a stronger foundation for your dental implants or jaw surgery.
 This important step will help you achieve a longer lasting outcome, more predictable results, and an overall more aesthetic appearance.

 Bone grafting is one part of a comprehensive approach to restoring teeth and their supporting structures.
-To establish a treatment plan for your needs, contact OKC-OMS online or by phone for an appointment.
+To establish a treatment plan for your needs, contact OKC-OMS online or by phone in the Oklahoma City area for an appointment.